Table of Contents

 Hidden Costs That Change The Budget

-These items often surprise buyers:
+These items often surprise buyers doing product prototype cost planning:

-• Imported components
+• Imported or specialty components

 • Custom fasteners

-• Fixture builds
+• Fixture builds for holding parts during machining

-• Finish work
+• Finish work and surface treatment

-• Repeat revisions
+• Repeat revisions after testing

-• Test failures
+• Test failures requiring a rebuild

-• Compliance needs
+• Compliance or certification requirements

 How To Reduce Costs Without Cutting Corners

-• Use standard holes, threads, and hardware
+• Use standard holes, threads, and off-the-shelf hardware

-• Avoid tight tolerances unless needed
+• Avoid tight tolerances unless the design actually requires them

-• Separate appearance testing from functional testing
+• Separate appearance testing from functional testing (two cheaper builds often beat one expensive combined build)

 • Order a small batch instead of repeating one-off builds